iouwon/blabber/README.md

 A quicker alternative for retrieving the messages would be for the wall to merge the posts of all the timelines of the followed but new posts would be placed onto the timeline of the user and onto the walls of any followers, in a publish-subscribe/reactive messaging pattern.
 With many followers this would result in a massive increase in messages and could flood a system, if there was a lot of posting activity.
 It would also mean consuming significant amounts of memory to hold in place all the messages previously sent including the copies held by all the followers.

-Given the possible volumes involved and the need to keep processing and messaging to a minimum I think keeping one copy of the timeline data and merging on request would be best and would be made performant in high volume scenarios by simply timeslicing the timelines and merging only the data returned in the time slices, as well as filtering followers out or adding them in (black vs white list) to the results, as users could only practically consume a small number of posts.
+Given the possible volumes involved and the need to keep processing and messaging to a minimum I think keeping one copy of the timeline data and merging on request would be best and would be made performant in high volume scenarios by simply time-slicing the timelines and merging only the data returned in the time slices, as well as filtering followers out or adding them in (black vs white list) to the results, as users could only practically consume a small number of posts.

 Wanted to do a recursive console but due to a lack of tail recursion in java didn't feel this was a good idea but I use a null return value from the main command loop to signify an exit and return a version of the immutable service object when processing the regular commands.